rhite-tech/thesis_fairness-in-ai-based-hiring/README.md

 This repository will contain the relevant code used for my thesis, as well as the three synthetic datasets that were generated in the process.
-I am working on cleaning up the code a bit and selecting the relevant parts to avoid redundancy.
+The files that are already here are obsolete.
+I am working on cleaning up the most recent version of the code and selecting the relevant parts to avoid redundancy.
 They will be uploaded in the next couple of days.